 Performs other duties as identified or assigned in support of the University.

 PREFERRED: Master's degree.
+Experience in scholarship coordination.
 Experience using an integrated software system such as Ellucian Banner.

 TO ENRICH EDUCATION THROUGH DIVERSITY, WASHBURN UNIVERSITY IS AN EQUAL OPPORTUNITY EMPLOYER.
 CANDIDATES FROM UNDER-REPRESENTED GROUPS ARE ENCOURAGED TO APPLY.